WHY DOES A KILIMANJARO CLIMB COST THAT MUCH?

 There is a minimum amount of guides and porters that is necessary in order to assure ethical working conditions, and we make it our promise to respect this.
 We use at least 1 guide per 2 climbers and at least 3 porters per climber, with the exception of Marangu route as this route provides accommodation in huts, so less stuff needs to be carried up the mountain.
 These minimum amounts help us assure that the porters never have to carry more than 20 kg of gear on top of their own belongings.

-We provide food and good tents just for our crew members during the climb.
-The cheapest tour operators often limit the number of porters on their climbs, or don’t provide decent sleeping conditions or food to their staff to reduce costs.
+We provide food and good tents for our crew members during the climb.
+The cheapest tour operators often limit the number of porters on their climbs, or don’t provide decent sleeping conditions or food for their staff to reduce costs.

 When it comes to the crew’s salary, differences are often even bigger.
 We deliberately choose to pay every crew member 100% of the salary recommended by Kilimanjaro Porters Association Project (KPAP), who strive to defend the right of porters on Kilimanjaro.
 It is common practice for tour companies to pay as little as 50 or 60% of this recommended amount, with the industry average being at less than 70% (source).
 It’s not difficult to understand that this is a very easy way to save a lot of money.
 We, however, care more about our conscience than about our wallet, and we hope you do too.